 In his second season, the Bears went 6-5 and earned their second winning season in a row in over 15 years and also scored back to back wins over rival Merchant Marine for the first time in nine years.

 In his first season, Bratland was named the New England Wrestling Association (NEWA) Coach of the Year as he sent a pair of wrestlers to the NCAA Division III Championships and Nate Giorgio earned All-America honors for third time in his career with a fifth place finish at 133 pounds.
 Giorgio won the Northeast Region Championship and finished 41-2 on the season.

-Bratland was the head coach at North Central College in Naperville, Illinois for the past eight seasons.
+Bratland was the head coach at North Central College in Naperville, Illinois eight seasons before arriving at the Coast Guard Academy.
 He led the Cardinals to a 73-47-1 dual-meet record and three College Conference of Illinois & Wisconsin Championships while also being named conference Coach of the Year three times.
 His teams finished in top 10 at the NCAA Division III Championships three times.

 In his first season in 2006-'07, Bratland led the Cardinals to a 10th-place finish at the NCAA Division III Championships, the highest finish in school history.
 Four wrestlers qualified for nationals and two were All-Americans.

 North Central sent three wrestlers to the 2008 Division III Championships, each of whom earned All-American honors in helping the Cardinals to a ninth-place finish.